kparc/mb/README.md

 in this C implementation, `ymd(2001,1,1)` yields `0`, which means January 1st, 2001 must be the _epoch_.

-a great many texts have been written on this and related algorighms, a typical such [text](https://howardhinnant.github.io/date_algorithms.html) usually begins with an elucidation why it happens to be more convenient to "begin" a Gregorian year in March for this particular purpose. if the reason for this oddity isn't immediately apparent, it helps to revisit the idea of _leap years_, which is a fundamental feature of Gregorian system which makes it remarkably accurate while keeping it sufficiently simple for humans.
+many great texts have been written on this and related algorighms, and a typical such [text](https://howardhinnant.github.io/date_algorithms.html) usually begins with elucidation of why it happens to be more convenient to "begin" a Gregorian year in March. if the reason for this oddity isn't immediately apparent, it helps to revisit the idea of _leap years_, which is a fundamental feature of Gregorian system which makes it remarkably accurate while keeping it sufficiently simple for humans.

 however, efficient translation of relative epoch offsets back and forth to human-readable format is not at all a trivial problem. we observe a critical moving part of `ymd()` implementation, which is the `mb()` routine, or _month boundary_, which we define as follows: